 Significant management judgment is required in determining our provision for income taxes and any valuation allowances.
 We have recorded a 100% valuation allowance against our deferred income tax assets.
-It is management's estimate that, after considering all available objective evidence, historical and prospective, with greater weight given to historical evidence, it is more likely than not that these assets will not be realized.
-If we establish a record of continuing profitability, at some point we will be required to reduce the valuation allowance and recognize an equal income tax benefit which will increase net income in that period.
+It is management's estimate that, after considering all of the available objective evidence, historical and prospective, with greater weight given to historical evidence, it is more likely than not that these assets will not be realized.
+If we establish a record of continuing profitability, at some point we will be required to reduce the valuation allowance and recognize an equal income tax benefit which will increase net income in that period(s).

 As of December 31, 2011 the Company had federal net operating loss carry forwards of approximately \$47,017,000 which are available to offset future taxable income.
 They are due to expire in varying amounts from 2018 to 2031.
 As of December 31, 2011, the Company had Massachusetts state net operating loss carry forwards of approximately \$15,797,000 which are available to offset future taxable income.
-They are due to expire in varying amounts from 2012 through 2031.
+They are due to expire in varying amounts from 2012 through 2032.

 Valuation of Investments.
 In October 2010, Zoom Telephonics, Inc. entered into an agreement with Zoom Technologies, Inc. (Nasdaq: ZOOM) in which Zoom Telephonics transferred its rights to the zoom.com domain name and certain trademark rights in exchange for 80,000 shares of Zoom Technologies common stock.
-The Company did not sell any Zoom Technologies shares during the first quarter of 2012.
-The closing price of Zoom Technologies common stock declined from \$4.47 on December 31, 2010 to \$1.13 on March 31, 2012.
+The Company did not sell any Zoom Technologies shares during Q3, 2012.
+The closing price of Zoom Technologies common stock declined from \$1.03 on December 31, 2011 to \$0.88 on September 28, 2012.